 WordPress Does not Let You Hide Widget Titles

-There things about WordPress I like and some things that out-right frustrate me with the mentality of the core developers.
+There are things about WordPress I like and some things that out-right frustrate me with the mentality of the core developers.
 Hiding widget titles is one because you would think this should be part of WordPress.
 It boggles my mind why certain things are not built into WordPress, hiding a widget title is one.

-I have personally made requests to the dev team the reasons why this should be part of WordPress, but their answer is always no!
+I have personally made requests to the dev team about the reasons why this should be part of WordPress, but their answer is always no!
 You would think common sense dictates that having this simple option added to widgets is a no-brainer.

 Why Would You Want to Hide a Title?